Eitan-Sprejer/GoodFire-Autosteer-Evaluation/blogpost.md

 In this section, I explain a few key concepts you'd need in order to understand why this work is important and how steering works.
 Feel free to skip this section if you already know this!

 * **Feature Extraction using SAEs** is the process of extracting [internal representations]() of concepts.
-* **Feature Steering** is the concept of inducing specific model behavior by activating or deactivating relevant features.
+* **Feature Steering** refers to inducing specific model behavior by activating or deactivating relevant features.

 [UNFINISHED!]
 <!-- <state of discourse, cite sources — 2 sentences> -->